Elizabeth Olsen

-Early life and education
+Early life

 Elizabeth Chase Olsen was born on February 16, 1989, in Sherman Oaks, California.
-Her mother, Jarnie, is a former dancer, while her father, Dave, is a real estate agent.
+Her mother, Jarnie, is a former dancer and personal manager, while her father, Dave, is a real estate agent.
+Their father has Norwegian ancestry while their mother is of French, German and Italian ancestry.
 She is the younger sister of twin fashion designers Mary-Kate and Ashley Olsen, who became successful television and film actresses as children.
-Olsen also has an older brother, a younger half-brother, and a younger half-sister.
-Her parents divorced in 1996.
+Olsen also has an older brother, James "Trent" Olsen (born 1984).
+Her parents divorced in 1996, and their father remarried that same year.
+Through him and his second wife, McKenzie, the four siblings have two half-siblings: Courtney and Jake.

 Olsen began acting when she was four years old, appearing in Mary-Kate and Ashley's projects, including the 1994 television film How the West Was Fun and the straight-to-video series The Adventures of Mary-Kate & Ashley.
+After her sisters' music success with their sophomore album I Am The Cute One, Olsen was signed by their label BMG Kidz in August 1994.
+Despite being signed to the children's music label, Olsen never recorded any music.
+As a child, she took ballet lessons and acting classes and spent time at musical theatre camp.
+For a time, she chose ballet over acting and at one point wanted to work as an accountant at Wall Street.

-As a child, she took acting classes and spent time at musical theatre camp.
-Olsen nearly quit pursuing acting in 2004 due to the media attention toward Mary-Kate's eating disorder.
+Olsen got back into acting while in high school, but nearly quit pursuing acting in 2004 due to the media attention toward Mary-Kate's eating disorder.
 She went to Campbell Hall School in Studio City, California.
-Olsen attended New York University (NYU)'s Tisch School of the Arts, during which she took classes at Atlantic Theater Company and spent a semester at the Moscow Art Theatre School in Russia.
+Olsen attended New York University (NYU)'s Tisch School of the Arts.
+During college, she took classes at Atlantic Theater Company.
+She also spent a semester at the Moscow Art Theatre School in Russia, where she began to take acting more seriously than she had before.
 She attained understudy roles in the 2008 off-Broadway production of the play Dust and the 2009 Broadway production of the play Impressionism, which led to her securing an agent.
 Olsen graduated from NYU in January 2013.